McDegens-DAO/mcstatus/README.md

 # txFinalized()
-An async function to detect if a Solana transaction is finalized or dropped.
+An async method to detect if a Solana transaction is finalized or dropped.

 Assumes you have solanaWeb3 in global scope.